-Marymount offers a Clinical Mental Health Counseling option for students in the Forensic Psychology program.
-This is an opportunity to earn both a Master of Arts in Forensic Psychology and a Master of Arts in Clinical Mental Health Counseling
+Marymount offers a Clinical Mental Health Counseling option for students in the Forensic and Legal Psychology program.
+This is an opportunity to earn both a Master of Arts in Forensic and Legal Psychology and a Master of Arts in Clinical Mental Health Counseling

 , while completing the academic requirements needed for licensure as a professional counselor (LPC).
 Graduates of the program are eligible to sit for the National Board for Certified Counselors (NBCC) examination and begin the supervised experience necessary to become a licensed professional counselor.